tueimage/PUMA-challenge-baseline-track2/README.md

 ## Build the container
 You can build the Docker image using the `build.sh` script.
 Ensure GPU support is enabled.

+## Adding the weights
+Weights can be downloader from: https://zenodo.org/records/13881999
+- The content of Hover-NeXt_all_classes needs to be placed in the checkpoint folder.
+- The nnU-net/checkpoint_best.pth needs to be placed inside the folder: \nnunetv2\nnunetv2_hist\nnUNet_results\Dataset526_Mark\nnUNetTrainer_nnUNetPlans_2d\fold_4.

 ## Running the container.
 Use the `test_run.sh` script to run the container.